SphaeroX/Klipper-Pressure-advance-Macro/README.md

 This repository contains a Klipper macro for automatically setting the Pressure Advance value based on the provided parameters.

 ## Macro

 Add the following macro to your `printer.cfg` file:

 ```
+# BOWDEN_LENGTH, LAYER_HEIGHT and  NOZZLE_SIZE in millimeters
+# PRINT_SPEED in millimeters per secound
 [gcode_macro CALCULATE_PA]
 gcode:
     {% set material = params.MATERIAL|default("PLA") %}